 - Bullying, including cyber-bullying

 - Physical abuse such as hitting, kicking, shaking, biting, hair pulling or otherwise causing physical harm

 - Sexual violence and sexual harassment

 - Abuse in intimate relationships

-- Up skirting
+- Upskirting

-- Consensual and non-consensual sharing of nudes and semi-nude images (also known as youth produced sexual imagery)
+- consensual and non-consensual sharing of nudes and semi nudes images (also known as youth produced sexual imagery)

 - Group initiation /hazing type violence and rituals

-Some of these behaviours will need to be handled with reference to other policies in school, such as the Behaviour, Anti- bullying, Child Protection and E-Safety Online policy.
+Some of these behaviours will need to be handled with reference to other policies in our schools, such as the Behaviour, Anti- bullying, Child Protection and E-Safety Online policy.

 All staff must be aware and alert to signs of child-on-child abuse that may occur offline and online.
-They must be aware of the school's policies and procedures, ensuring they are followed as part of their everyday practice.
+They must be aware of the Trust's policies and procedures, ensuring they are followed as part of their everyday practice.

-The school must ensure that pupils know:
+Schools must ensure that pupils know:

-- How to report any concerns and feel confident that they will be listened to and supported. - Are aware of the NSPCC dedicated helpline 0800 136 663 - Are aware of how to contact Childline
+- how to report any concerns and feel confident that they will be listened to and supported. - That they can also report any concerns - Are aware of the NSPCC dedicated helpline 0800 136 663 - Are aware of how to contact Childline

-Vulnerable groups
+Vulnerable Groups